 Child of Light is like a work of art in and of itself.
 I cannot stress how beautiful it is; everything is hand-painted.
 I mean.
 Just look at that.

 It’s beautiful.
 And that’s only one screenshot from the game.
-Exploring the lush landscapes, from the deepest well to the highest island in the sky, pure joy.
+Exploring the lush landscapes, from the deepest well to the highest island in the sky, is pure joy.
 The soundtrack doesn’t slack off either.
 It sets the tone for you as you wander around the world, visiting towns and remote areas.
 Piano and string instruments make up the majority of the soundtrack, making a beautiful, emotional atmosphere.

-If I have any critique for it, it would be the abrupt ending.
+If I have any critique for Child of Light, it would be the abrupt ending.
 Without giving any spoilers away, at the very end, you head from one boss straight to the very final boss.
 One final location with a few puzzles and enemies, and maybe some more interaction between the characters as they discuss fighting the final boss and what this means for all of them, would have been perfect.

 Overall, Child of Light is a great game with great characters, beautiful music, and stunning visuals.
 If you ever you feel stressed, just play this game, and I guarantee that you’ll feel instantly better!